splewis/csgo-practice-mode/README.md

 ### Installation

 1. Confirm you have [SourceMod](https://www.sourcemod.net/downloads.php) and [MetaMod:Source](https://metamodsource.net/downloads.php).
+You must have a 1.9+ build of sourcemod.

 2. Extract **all** files in the release zip from above to the ``csgo`` server directory.
 You should see a ``practicemode.smx`` file in ``addons/sourcemod/plugins``.